Warrant of Fitness

 A Warrant of Fitness (WoF) is an official New Zealand document certifying that a light motor vehicle has passed a compulsory periodic inspection of safety and roadworthiness.
 The inspection system is administered by the New Zealand Transport Agency (NZTA).
 Most vehicles with a gross mass under 3500 kg that are used on public roads are required to undergo a WoF test, with the frequency depending on the age of the vehicle.
 New vehicles have a WoF issued at first registration that is valid for three years, then annually thereafter.
 Vehicles first registered anywhere on or after 1 January 2000 must undergo a WoF test annually; pre 2000 vehicles must undergo a WoF test every six months until they reach the 40th anniversary of their first registration anywhere, after which eligible motor vehicles are then only subject to annual inspection.

+From November 1, 2026, the system will be simplified and all new light vehicles first registered thereafter will initially be issued with a 4 year WoF, vehicles 4-14 years old will be eligible for a 2 year WoF, and all light vehicles older than 14 years will be on an annual WoF.
+The six month WoF inspection is to be scrapped on all light vehicles.